venenux/alpine-wiki/documents/alpine-newbie-xfce-desktop.md

 12. reconfigure the interfaces so the network gui can then manage it
 13. start the network manager backend services, so the gui can manager then
 14. at this point logout and relogin from your current sesion to start to work
+15. get sure again of user session and permissions

 ```